ldoguin/couchbase-dp/README.md

 The travel-sample has been imported and the Data, Index and Query services are enabled by default.

+There are currently two implementations.
+Modular is not functionning at the moment.
+It's trying to do all the necessary steps starting from the couchbase:latest image.

 ## How we Manage all Processes

 To run the Couchbase Server, CBFT and QueryWorkbemch processes in the same container, we use [Supervisord](http://supervisord.org/).